 The era of big data will oblige a new form of auditing and control, of checks-and-balances and perhaps as well of quality labels for organizations.
 An ISO for big data?
 It could result in a completely new industry being developed next to and part of the global big data industry that is being formed in the coming years.
 Especially when organizations start to place big data on the balance sheet after they have determined the ROI, auditing or regulating organizations will pay very close attention to how the data is stored, collected, analyzed and visualized as it could make or break an organization.

-There are three pillars belonging to big data accountability: the data itself, the algorithms and the auditors responsible for the checks and balances.
-In the next post, I will discuss these in more detail and give insight in how organizations have to deal with big data accountability.
+There are three pillars belonging to big data governance: the data itself, the algorithms and the auditors responsible for the checks and balances.
+In the next post, I will discuss these in more detail and give insight in how organizations have to deal with big data governance.